 The choice of the R{FBT} depends on the application.
 R{FBT} in the range from 10 k Ω to 100 k Ω is recommended for most applications.
 A lower R{FBT} value can be used if static loading is desired to reduce V{OUT} offset in PFM operation.
-Lower R{FBT} will reduce efficiency at very light load.
+Lower R{FBT} reduces efficiency at very light load.
 Less static current goes through a larger R{FBT} and might be more desirable when light load efficiency is critical.
 But R{FBT} larger than 1 M Ω is not recommended because it makes the feedback path more susceptible to noise.
 Larger R{FBT} value requires more carefully designed feedback path on the PCB.
 The tolerance and temperature variation of the resistor dividers affect the output voltage regulation.
-It is recommended to use divider resistors with 1% tolerance or better and temperature coefficient of 100 ppm or lower.
+TI recommends using divider resistors with 1% tolerance or better and temperature coefficient of 100 ppm or lower.

-If the resistor divider is not connected properly, output voltage cannot be regulated since the feedback loop is broken.
-If the FB pin is shorted to ground, the output voltage will be driven close to V{IN} , since the regulator sees very low voltage on the FB pin and tries to regulate it up.
+If the resistor divider is not connected properly, the output voltage cannot be regulated because the feedback loop is broken.
+If the FB pin is shorted to ground, the output voltage is driven close to V{IN} , because the regulator detects very low voltage on the FB pin and tries to regulate it up.
 The load connected to the output could be damaged under such a condition.
-Do not short FB pin to ground when the LM43600-Q1 is enabled.
+Do not short FB pin to ground when the LM43601 is enabled.
 It is important to route the feedback trace away from the noisy area of the PCB.
-For more layout recommendations, see Layout section.
+For more layout recommendations, see the Layout section.